yawaramin/stubbex/README.md

 Stubbex has certain configurable options which it reads at startup from the system environment.
 These are:

-- `PORT:` mandatory port number, Stubbex will refuse to start up without it
+- `PORT`: mandatory port number, Stubbex will refuse to start up without it
-- `stubbex_cert_pem:` optional path to a root HTTPS certificate (may be needed for making HTTPS requests), default is `/etc/ssl/cert.pem`
+- `stubbex_cert_pem`: optional path to a root HTTPS certificate (may be needed for making HTTPS requests), default is `/etc/ssl/cert.pem`
-- `stubbex_stubs_dir:` optional path where Stubbex should keep the `stubs` directory, default is `.`
+- `stubbex_stubs_dir`: optional path where Stubbex should keep the `stubs` directory, default is `.`
-- `stubbex_timeout_ms:` optional numeric value of how long Stubbex should wait for requests and responses, in milliseconds.
+- `stubbex_timeout_ms`: optional numeric value of how long Stubbex should wait for requests and responses, in milliseconds.
 Default is 10 minutes.